 Perhaps it was mostly the result of a Super Bowl marketing phenomenon, but Pennsylvania sports bettors enjoyed an extremely good February, relatively speaking.

-Pennsylvania sportsbook operators collectively did have positive taxable gross revenue, about $16.8 million, but the TGR margin was slim by typical sportsbook standards — just a 3.2% hold.
+Online gambling in Pennsylvania operators collectively did have positive taxable gross revenue, about $16.8 million, but the TGR margin was slim by typical sportsbook standards — just a 3.2% hold.
 A normal hold is about twice that number.

 In a handful of cases in Pennsylvania, sportsbooks reported taxable gross revenue in the red, according to the figures released Tuesday.
 The standout example was Hollywood Casino in association with Barstool Sports.
 That operator reported a net loss of more than $872,000 for the month, and it was on both the online side (about $726,000) and on the retail side (about $146,000).
 Wind Creek Bethlehem also reported an overall taxable gross revenue loss of $127,000 with online losses overtaking retail.
 There were a few others that hit the red, if only for online.